How a Disability Attorney Can Help You Leave Work Protected

 - Providing the doctor’s letter to Patricia’s employer; and

 - Filing a well-supported disability claim with her insurer.

-After obtaining Patricia’s medical records and confirming that her doctor was supportive of her disability, Riemer & Associates helped Patricia undergo cognitive testing with a qualified neuropsychologist.
+After obtaining Patricia’s medical records and confirming her doctor was supportive of her disability, Riemer & Associates helped Patricia undergo cognitive testing with a qualified neuropsychologist.
 When the results were ready, Riemer & Associates carefully reviewed the neuropsychological report to ensure it was supportive.

 When the time was right, Riemer & Associates instructed Patricia to call in sick and see her doctor.
-With the help of Riemer & Associates, Patricia’s doctor provided a letter stating that she could no longer work due to her condition.
+With the help of Riemer & Associates, Patricia’s doctor provided a letter stating she could no longer work due to her condition.
 Riemer & Associates immediately provided the letter to Patricia’s employer.

 Patricia’s employer was planning to fire her the very next day – thankfully, Patricia was protected.

 When Riemer & Associates filed Patricia’s disability claim, the insurance company approved it within a few short weeks.
-Patricia was able to rest easy knowing that her future was in good hands.
+Patricia was able to rest easy knowing her future was in good hands.